-From January 2015 all ARMA members must operate according to the principles contained in the Consumer Charter and meet the requirements of the Standards.
-The aim being to raise standards of residential leasehold management through independent regulation, a Consumer Charter and Standards that are specific to managing agents.
+From January 2015, all The Property Institute (TPI) Company Members must adhere to the principles stipulated in the Consumer Charter and meet the requirements of the Standards.
+The aim is to raise standards of residential leasehold management through independent regulation, set by TPI Consumer Charter & Standards that are specific to managing agents.

-Together with the requirements set out in ARMA's Articles of Association and Bye-Laws, these will form the rules of ARMA membership.
-Corporate conduct of ARMA members is set out in the Bye-Laws, relevant aspects of which are available separately.
+Together, with the requirements defined in TPI's Articles of Association and Bye-Laws, these form the rules of TPI membership.
+The corporate conduct of TPI Company Members is set out in the Bye-Laws, relevant sections of which are available separately.
+A breach of these rules may subject the Company Member to disciplinary action pursuant to the rules of membership.

-The Consumer Charter and Standards are a milestone for consumer protection in the residential leasehold sector.
-Membership of ARMA is voluntary so managing agents who join ARMA are showing a clear commitment to providing the best customer service and operating to the highest possible standards.
+TPI Consumer Charter & Standards represent a significant milestone for consumer protection in the residential leasehold sector.
+TPI Membership is voluntary, meaning that managing agents who join TPI demonstrate a clear commitment to providing exceptional customer service, and adhering to the highest possible standards.

-This document sets out the Consumer Charter and Standards and is intended to be read by landlords, leaseholders, occupiers and managing agents of residential leasehold property.
+This document sets out TPI Consumer Charter & Standards and is intended for landlords, leaseholders, occupiers and managing agents of residential leasehold property.

-The Standards are effective from 1 January 2015
+The Standards are effective from 1 January 2015.

-Published by The Association of Residential Managing Agents 3rd Floor, 2-4 St George's Road, Wimbledon, London SW19 4DP
+Published by The Property Institute

+3rd Floor, 2-4 St George's Road, Wimbledon, SW19 4DP

-No responsibility for loss or damage caused to any person acting or refraining from action as a result of the material included in this publication can be accepted by the authors or ARMA.
+No responsibility for loss or damage caused to any person acting or refraining from action as a result of the material included in this publication can be accepted by the authors or TPI.

-Produced by the Council of The Association of Residential Managing Agents.
+Produced by Adlard Print, Nottingham

 First edition published May 2013.
 Edition 2B published June 2021.
+Edition 3 published January 2025.